 Myth #2 – PEPs Lower 401(k) Fiduciary Liability

-All 401(k) plans – regardless of their PEP or SEP status - have the same basic fiduciary hierarchy.
+All 401(k) plans – regardless of their pooled or single-employer status - have the same basic fiduciary hierarchy.
 This hierarchy includes both fiduciary and non-fiduciary (“ministerial”) roles.
 In general, the fiduciary roles have discretionary power, while the ministerial roles do not.
 The named fiduciary sits atop the hierarchy with the power to delegate the other roles.

-In most SEPs, the named fiduciary is the employer– which includes controlled groups and affiliated service groups.
+In most single-employer plans, the named fiduciary is the employer– which includes controlled groups and affiliated service groups.
 When an employer joins a PEP, they delegate the named fiduciary role to the PEP provider – called a pooled plan provider (PPP).

 PEP supporters claim this delegation lowers the 401(k) fiduciary liability of employers.
 I think it does the opposite by giving a PPP the power to boost their profit by delegating the subordinate PEP roles to affiliated companies or by choosing investments that pay hidden fees.